IABTechLab/uid2-android-sdk/README.md

 The UID2 SDK is a standalone headless library defined and published via Maven Central.
 As such the `dev-app` is the primary way for developing the SDK.
 Use Android Studio to open the root folder to begin development.

-ode style is enforced via the [Spotless Gradle plugin](https://github.com/diffplug/spotless) (using [ktlint](https://pinterest.github.io/ktlint/)).
+Code style is enforced via the [Spotless Gradle plugin](https://github.com/diffplug/spotless) (using [ktlint](https://pinterest.github.io/ktlint/)).
 You can fix any formatting issues by running `./gradlew spotlessApply`.